Status Report from the President | August 10, 2018

 We will continue renovations as funds become available, and thank our friends and alumni such as Walt Schaeffer ’45, Bob Boschert ’68, and the Glosiers [Ted and Sue (Eckelkamp), both ’71, and Jeff and Meagan (O’Brien), both ’97] for their gifts toward this effort.
 The cost to renovate a classroom is approximately $30,000.
 That amount donated for this purpose will give sole naming rights for that classroom to the donor(s).

 Through the efforts of the Duchesne Athletic Boosters (DAB), our scoreboard was newly-wrapped, the black fence between the athletic field and the practice field has been replaced, the storage shed next to the football field has been repaired, a Duchesne decal was added to the wall facing the field, and the State Championship sign was repainted and updated.to include this year’s Girls Soccer State Championship.

 Our girls soccer team achieved state title greatness!
 It has become a common thought that of course we will win a state title this year.
 But state titles are not easy to come by.
 Having a dynasty of state titles is even more difficult to achieve.
 We congratulate Coach Pat Turner and his assistant coaches for their work and dedication to excellence.
 Of course, we also recognize the team for their tenacity and skills.
 Go Pioneers!!!!

 The House System

 Again, it is with humble gratitude that I express my joy at being Duchesne’s president.
 I ask you to keep me and all the Duchesne community in your prayers.
-Let us not let the darkness of the world extinguish the beacon of Christ’s light that is Duchesne.
+Let us share the light of Christ that is Duchesne.
 May St. Michael, the Archangel, keep us safe.
-Remember, We are Duchesne!
+Remember, We are Duchesne!!